joolstorrentecalo/gitlab-foss/doc/user/application_security/secret_detection/secret_push_protection/index.md

 Secret push protection does not check a file in a commit when:

 - The file is a binary file.
-- The file is larger than 1 MiB.
+- The diff patch for the file is larger than 1 MiB.
 - The file was renamed, deleted, or moved without changes to the content.
 - The content of the file is identical to the content of another file in the source code.
 - The file is contained in the initial push that created the repository.

+## Diff scanning

+Secret Push Protection scans all contents of modified files by default.
+This can cause [unintended situations](#push-blocked-unexpectedly).
+You can enable the `spp_scan_diffs` feature flag for your project, which modifies Secret Push Protection to only scan newly committed content, or the diff, and not the rest of the file.

 ## Resolve a blocked push